A Robust and Explainable Transformer-Based Framework for Phishing Email Detection: Methodology

-The experiments used the phishing email dataset available on Hugging Face (ID: zefang-liu/phishing-email-dataset)~\cite{huggingface_dataset}.
-The dataset contains 18,650 email samples.
-Each sample includes the raw email text and a categorical label indicating the email type.
-The label distribution for email type is 60.71\% for safe emails and 39.29\% for phishing emails.

-\textbf{Labels:} The dataset consists of two primary fields with Email Text and Email Type, with Email Type further categorized into Safe Email and Phishing Email.
-For modeling purposes, these categories were encoded as 0 (Safe Email) and 1 (Phishing Email).
+The experiments use a publicly available phishing email dataset from Hugging Face (ID: zefang-liu/phishing-email-dataset) \cite{liu2024phishing_dataset}, which contains approximately 18,650 email samples.
+The class distribution is imbalanced, with 60.71\% legitimate and 39.29\% phishing emails.
+Each record contains two main fields: Email Text and Email Type, where Email Type is encoded as 0 (Legitimate) and 1 (Phishing) for binary classification.